KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 SC, by default, will assign an imported `<canvas>` element to the [ARIA `img` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/img_role).
 For the most part this seems to work reasonably well with screen reader technology.
 This is because while most screen readers will consider the element with `role="img"` set on it to be like a black box (and not access the individual elements inside it), they are far more likely to just disregard the `<canvas>` element when they encounter it and process its fallback content instead.

 However `<canvas>` elements are eminently adaptable; dev-users can find many use cases for them.
-Thus it is important for designers and dev-users to carefully consider the role being played by each canvas display in the web page and adapt the element's role accordingly:
+Thus it is important for designers and dev-users to carefully consider the work being done by each canvas display in the web page and adapt the element's `role` value accordingly:
 + Static canvas displays should keep the **`img`** role if the display is relevant (but not essential) to understanding the surrounding text.
 + Static or animated canvas displays that don't contribute to the user's understanding of the surrounding text - for instance background or decorative artwork - should use the [ARIA `presentation` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/presentation_role), or its synonym **`none`**.
 + Chart and graph canvas displays should probably be given the [ARIA `figure` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/figure_role).
 + Similarly, interactive image displays - such as a carousel or before-after component - may benefit from taking the **`figure`** role.
 + If the entire `<canvas>` element (not just part of it) is being used as a button, best practice is to wrap it in a `<button>` (or `<input type="button">`) element, in which case set its role to **`presentation`**.
-If that is not possible, then the element must take the [ARIA `button` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/button_role).
-At the same time, the element's [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/tabindex) attribute should be explicitly set to `0`.
+If that is not possible, then the element must take the [ARIA `button` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/button_role) and at the same time the element's [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/tabindex) attribute should be explicitly set to `0`.
 + If the entire `<canvas>` element (not just part of it) is being used as a navigation link, best practice is to wrap it in an `<a href=[...URL]>` element, in which case set its role to **`presentation`**.
-If that is not possible, then the element must take the [ARIA `link` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/link_role).
-At the same time, the element's [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/tabindex) attribute should be explicitly set to `0`.
+If that is not possible, then the element must take the [ARIA `link` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/link_role) and at the same time the element's [tabindex](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes/tabindex) attribute should be explicitly set to `0`.
 + If the entire `<canvas>` element (not just part of it) is being used as a visual progress bar, or conveying timer information (for instance a video playback progress bar, or a clock readout) then it might be appropriate to give the element an [ARIA `progressbar` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/progressbar_role) or [ARIA `timer` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/timer_role).
 + Highly interactive `<canvas>` elements need to be given the [ARIA `application` role](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Reference/Roles/application_role) - but use this role with care!
 The **`application`** role should be reserved for app-like canvas displays such as: spreadsheets; monitoring/analytic consoles; image or video editing studios; design suites; (collaborative) whiteboard experiences; etc.